-Hive Smart Heating
+Hive Active Heating

-The thermostat and heating device is a wall mounted unit, that talks to a sensor placed on the boiler.
+The thermostat and heating device is a wall mounted unit, which talks to a sensor placed on the boiler.
 It’s pretty eye-catching, and was designed by Yves Béhar, legendary tech designer who’s had a hand in a ton of high-profile products, including Herman Miller chairs.
 Primarily, it offers thermostatic control of your home’s heat (and cooling in the US), enabling you to set target temperatures and turn on/off the heating wherever you are.

 You can also create advanced schedules, having the heat come on and reach a certain temperature at different times of the day.
-There’s also a boost feature, that enables you to top up with an hours heating.
+There’s also a boost feature that enables you to top up with an hour's heating.

-Generally, Hive keeps things simple and unlike systems like Tado and Nest there’s not much in the way of radiator sensors, schedule learning or geolocation.
+Generally, Hive keeps things simple, and unlike systems like Tado and Nest there’s not much in the way of radiator sensors, schedule learning or geolocation.
 However, there’s a holiday mode and frost protect, so you can stop the house falling below a certain level, even if you’re away.

 Hive Active Lights